 When a fellow consumer says positive things about a brand, others, by default, buy onto them.
 The quality of the testimonial affects the perception and trust of the consumers in your brand.

 Social media is a great place to employ social proof in the form of video or even text.
 While video testimonials can be engaging and comprehensive, text can be crisp and catchy.
+To enhance the user experience and cater to different preferences, integrating a cutting-edge text to video ai technology would revolutionize content creation on social platforms.

 When a customer lands on a touchpoint, the testimonials speak to the customer from another customer’s voice.
 That way, they connect on a deeper level.
 If your testimonials reflect and amplify what your brand claims to stand for, it can work wonders in the long run.